Parenting Education and Support

 CPR/First Aid training is available from Tuality Healthcare.
 Courses for groups of people can be scheduled through the Red Cross.
 An online CPR class is available from Course for CPR.
 Knowledge of CPR and First Aid is recommended for all parents.

 FACT Oregon offers workshops for parents who have children with special needs.
 Topics include Transition to Kindergarten, Understanding IEPs and Special Education Rights.
-Online learning is also available for some topics.

 Virginia Garcia Wellness Center in Cornelius offers events for all community members.
 These include parenting education and nutrition courses.
 Check the website regularly for updated offerings.

 - Cooking Matters 6-week course to teach healthy cooking and budgeting skills

 - Seed to Supper 6-week course that teaches participants how to garden on a budget